 What’s next from Scarbee?
 Any interesting new virtual instruments on the horizon?

-Its usually a secret – but since George Duke mentioned it in his last interview in Keyboard Magazine, it’s public knowledge that I’ve been working on an electric piano for some years.
+It’s usually a secret – but since George Duke mentioned it in his last interview in Keyboard Magazine, it’s public knowledge that I’ve been working on an electric piano for some years.
 It was a big loss to me that he died, as we were both so excited about the project, and he was supposed to be our beta-tester.
-He was also one of my biggest musical heroes and I had known him for more than 10 years and met him several times.
+He was also one of my biggest musical heroes and I had known him for more than ten years.